 Candidates for the IB DP must satisfy assessment requirements in six subjects and the core.
 Before enrolling the IB DP, students and their parents/guardians are highly recommended to consult the IB teachers, alumni students, and families, the IB DP coordinator about the content of each subject and carefully plan their subject choice for the following two years to accommodate the demands of IB DP coursework.
 After the consultations, a student chooses six IB DP courses from the subjects offered by school in accordance with the IB DP requirements (3/4 HL courses and 3/2 SL courses); students must choose one subject from each of five groups (1 to 5) and TOK.
 As the last of their six subjects, students may choose a second subject from groups 2-4).
-Once admitted to six IB DP courses, a change of course or level may be requested within the first quarter of Year 1.
+Once admitted to six IB DP courses, a student is expected to remain in those classes for two years.
+Under exceptional circumstances, a change of course or level may be requested within the first quarter of Year 1.
 By offering students the possibility to reinforce their mother tongue Lithuanian and learn additional languages such as English, German and French, the IB DP allows students to become multilingual, providing access not only to educational and professional opportunities in a global community but also to different cultures and perspectives.
 All IBDP students at school study Lithuanian A: literature (SL/HL) as a Group 1 subject, English at higher level (HL) as English B course to become more proficient in English, also the students can choose German or French ab initio to support plurilingualism.